itsJohnny21/CSE-464-2024-jsalaz59/README.md

 **_Note: If an edge already existed between nodes "n1" and "n2", then this method will throw a `EdgeAlreadyExists` exception._**
 **_Note: If using connectTo or connectFrom, both nodes have to be from the same graph, otherwise a `DifferingGraphsException` will be thrown._**

-Notice that before executing this method, no node with ID "n2" existed.
-The `Graph` automatically created this node to make it even easier to create graphs.
-If you want to check if a node exists, you can use the `nodeExists` method.
-After creating the edge, the edge will have an ID "n1 -> n2".
-This edge ID is automatically created by the static method `createEdgeID` from `Graph`.
-This ID is final and will be used to represent an edge when converting the `Graph` into a DOT file.
+Notice that prior to execution of this method, no `Node` with ID "n2" existed.
+The `Graph` automatically created this `Node` to make it even easier to create `Graph`s.
+If you want to check if a `Node` exists, you can use the `nodeExists` method.
+After creating the `Edge`, it will have an ID "n1 -> n2".
+This `Edge` ID is automatically created by the static method `createEdgeID` from its `Graph`.
+This ID is final and will be used to represent an edge when converting the Graph into a DOT file.
 If we were to convert `g2` into a DOT file, it would look like:

 <div style="display: flex; flex-direction: row">
     <div